EENAHH/W.H.W.A.H-Audio-Systems/README.md

 Git Hub: https://github.com/v0lt13/EditorAttributes

-Unfortunately unity does not support package dependencies between non-unity packages.
+Unfortunately unity does not support automatic package dependencies between 3rd party packages.
 You will need to install Editor Attributes through the asset store or with the git url.